top of page

 8. SAFETY

-8.3 PATRONS – all patrons must observe directions or instructions given by the Venue Personnel, Launceston Festival of Dance (inc) Officer, and Fire Wardens.
+8.3 PATRONS – all patrons must observe directions or instructions given by the Venue Personnel, Launceston Festival of Dance (inc) committee/volunteers, and fire wardens.
+Failure to do so may be deemed as a breach of the LFOD code of conduct and you will be asked to exit the venue.

 9. PROPS

 9.1 PROPS/BACKDROPS & SCENIC ITEMS – Items should be kept to a minimum.
 There is no storage facilities at the venue.
 All items should be labelled (either Dancing School or Competitors details).
 All items must be removed from the stage area after use and not stored backstage.
-Please ensure that you are available to assist Venue Staff when requesting removal or delivery of props.
+Launceston Festival of Dance do not take any responsibility for lost or damaged props/equipment.

 10. GENRES

-10.1 BALLET – Ballet shall be based on classical techniques.
-In solos, short ballet tutus to be worn by female competitors.
+10.1 BALLET – Ballet must be based on classical techniques.
+In solos, short tutus must be worn by female competitors – romantic tutus are not permitted.

 10.3 NATIONAL – A theatrically choreographed presentation of a folk or traditional dance.
 Dance costume and music should be authentic of the country portrayed.

-10.4 MODERN / CONTEMPORARY – Shall include Contemporary, Modern, Lyrical and Neo-classical creative styles.
+10.4 MODERN/NEO/LRYICAL/CONTEMPORARY – Must include Contemporary, Modern, Lyrical or Neo-classical creative styles.

-10.5 BROADWAY JAZZ – Routine is theatrical in nature and is choreographed to music from a Broadway Show.
+10.5 BROADWAY JAZZ/CABARET/MUSICAL THEATRE – Routine is theatrical in nature and is choreographed to music from a Broadway Show or Musical.
+May include Cabaret or Musical Theatre.
 Singing is not permitted.

-10.6 SONG & TAP and SONG & DANCE – Any style may be used, all competitors must sing and dance.
+10.7 SONG & TAP and SONG & DANCE – All competitors should perform a routine with 50% song and 50% dance.

-10.8 CHAMPION GROUP – Any form of dance.
-No vocals or narratives by any competitor within the Group.
+10.10 CHAMPION GROUP – Any form of dance.
+No vocals or narratives by any competitor

-10.11 NON COMPETITIVE GROUPS (Under 6) – May not appear in any other group sections.
+10.13 NON-COMPETITIVE GROUPS (Under 6) – May not appear in any other group sections, excluding champion & scena groups.

-10.12 NON COMPETITIVE (Dance Abilities) - Competitors entered into the Dance Abilities (Special Needs Performers) section may not appear in any other section (solos, duos/trios or groups).
+10.14 NON-COMPETITIVE (Dance Abilities) - Competitors entered into the Dance Abilities (Special Needs Performers) section may not appear in any other section (solos, duos/trios or

 11. TIME LIMITS

 11.1 PERFORMANCE TIME – is taken from the start of correct music until the end of the music or when the competitor leaves the stage (whichever occurs first).
-Time limits for each section can be found on our website here
+Time limits for each section can be found on our website.
+Click here for time limits.

-11.2 OVERTIME – Overtime will be strictly enforced.
-Any routine running overtime by 10 seconds or more will be charged a $50 fine.
+11.2 OVERTIME/UNDERTIME – Overtime/undertime will be strictly enforced.
+Any routine running overtime by 10 seconds or more or undertime (where a minimum time is set) will be charged a $50 fine.

 11.3 PREPARATION TIME – time allowed to prepare the stage is strictly limited.